NVIDIA Developer Zone

 Q: What is CUDA?

-Since its introduction in 2006, CUDA has been widely deployed through thousands of applications and published research papers, and supported by an installed base of over 300 million CUDA-enabled GPUs in notebooks, workstations, compute clusters and supercomputers.
-Applications used in astronomy, biology, chemistry, physics, data mining, manufacturing, finance, and other computationally intense fields are increasing using CUDA to deliver the benefits of GPU acceleration.
+Since its introduction in 2006, CUDA has been widely deployed through thousands of applications and published research papers, and supported by an installed base of hundreds of millions of CUDA-enabled GPUs in notebooks, workstations, compute clusters and supercomputers.
+Applications used in astronomy, biology, chemistry, physics, data mining, manufacturing, finance, and other computationally intense fields are increasingly using CUDA to deliver the benefits of GPU acceleration.

 Q: What is NVIDIA Tesla™?

 With the world’s first teraflop many-core processor, NVIDIA® Tesla™ computing solutions enable the necessary transition to energy efficient parallel computing power.
-With 448 CUDA cores per processor (C2070) and a standard C compiler that simplifies application development, Tesla scales to solve the world’s most important computing challenges—quickly and accurately.
+With thousands of CUDA cores per processor , Tesla scales to solve the world’s most important computing challenges—quickly and accurately.

 Q: What is OpenACC?

 OpenACC is an open industry standard for compiler directives or hints which can be inserted in code written in C or Fortran enabling the compiler to generate code which would run in parallel on multi-CPU and GPU accelerated system.
-OpenACC directives are easy and powerful way to leverage the power of GPU Computing while keeping your code compatible for non accelerated CPU only systems.
+OpenACC directives are easy and powerful way to leverage the power of GPU Computing while keeping your code compatible for non-accelerated CPU only systems.
+Learn more at /openacc.

 Q: What kind of performance increase can I expect using GPU Computing over CPU-only code?